 2. Romance scams

 Building relationships is all about trust and connections, and fraudsters are quick to take advantage of this, especially since finding love or companionship is just a click away online.
 In 2019, the Federal Trade Commission reported $201 million lost to romance scams.
-These scams are also incredibly common, happening 50 times a day on average.
+These online scams are also incredibly common, happening 50 times a day on average.
 Not only do romance scams cause financial harm, but they are also emotionally devastating for their victims.

 A romance scammer begins by creating a fake profile on a dating site or app.
 They may also contact victims through social media sites.
 After establishing a relationship and building trust, the scammer will ask their victim for money.
 They often make up stories about why they can’t meet in person (they travel for work or are in the army) and why they need their victim to send them money (medical or travel expenses).
 They will ask their victims to wire money or send a gift card, which allows them to stay anonymous.
 Victims are predominately older widowed or divorced women according to the FBI.